curtis1000/nerdery-facebook-bundle/README.md

 This bundle makes use of the Assetic Bundle in order to make assets within this bundle publicly accessible.
 To enable this functionality, run the following on the command line:

     php app/console assets:install --symlink

+This bundle contains view helpers to initialize the Facebook Javascript SDK based using config values.

 ##Usage##